 Principle: To enhance professionalism by presenting a professional image.

 Appearance is a form of non-verbal communication and is essential in projecting a professional image.
-Therefore, in the clinical settings students are required:
+Therefore, in the clinical settings students are required to:

-- to wear a College of Nursing standard uniform for all clinical settings unless otherwise specified.
+- wear a College of Nursing standard uniform for all clinical settings unless otherwise specified.
+Garments worn under the uniform top must not be coloured or long sleeved.
 Uniforms must be clean and neat and pants should be hemmed above the heel line.
 Uniforms are not to be worn to and from the clinical setting.
 The College of Nursing uniform consists of a white top/jacket and a green pant with the College of Nursing logo embroidered directly on the front upper left of the top/jacket

 - in settings where the standard uniform is not worn, students should demonstrate good judgment in selecting appropriate size of clothing.
 Clothing should not be low cut at the neck or tight across the chest and hips.
-Ensure there is no exposure of the chest, midriff, lower back or shoulders.
+Ensure that there is no exposure of the chest, midriff, lower back, or shoulders.
 Undergarments should not be visible at any time.
-Avoid casual clothing such as sweat shirts, yoga pants and jeans.
+Avoid casual clothing such as sweat shirts as over garments, yoga pants, jeans.

 - tattoos should be covered